Fellow Since 2014

 V Citizens Action Network

-This profile was prepared when Indrani Malkani was elected to the Ashoka Fellowship in 2014.
+This description of Indrani Malkani's work was prepared when Indrani Malkani was elected to the Ashoka Fellowship in 2014.

 As more Indians migrate to cities, local municipalities are struggling to effectively respond to cities growing challenges.
 To prepare for future mega cities, Indrani is developing new relationships that enable local governments co-create solutions along with citizens.